 Owing to Chiang Mai’s proximity to Myanmar, this noodle soup has almost become synonymous with the northern Thai city.
 From fancy restaurants to local eateries to night markets, you’ll find it everywhere with minor variations.
 Our first meal in Chiang Mai was a khao soi at Ginger & Kafe marking a befitting start to our culinary journey.
 The curry soup was thick and not too spicy, and with its accompaniments of fresh lemons, shallots, chillies, and pickles greens- it was a great amalgamation of flavours.

 The Hungry Trotter Travel Hacks

-- Chiang Mai is about 700kms from the capital city of Bangkok, and is best accessed by air.
+- Chiang Mai from Bangkok is about 700kms, and is best accessed by air.
 The flight time from Bangkok to Chiang Mai is about 1 hour.

-- Where to stay?
-We stayed at the Ping Silhouette Hotel Des Artists and had a pleasant stay.
-A boutique hotel, it overlooks the Ping river and is a fine blend of contemporary andtraditional Lanna accents.
-Opt for the Willow Room or the River room
+- Chiang Mai Hotels: We stayed at the Ping Silhouette Hotel Des Artists and had a pleasant stay.
+A boutique hotel, it overlooks the Ping river, and is a fine blend of contemporary and traditional Lanna accents.
+Opt for the Willow Room or the River room.

-- Best time to visit Chiang Mai?
-November-February.
-Day time temperatures are pleasant, and evenings warrant a light sweater.
+- Best time to visit Chiang Mai: November-February.
+The day time temperatures are pleasant, and evenings warrant a light sweater.
 November is when the Yi Peng Festival (lantern festival) and the Loy Krathong festival takes place.
 This is when thousands of people gather to release lanterns into the sky symbolic of letting go of past misfortunes and embracing the future.
 This is on the bucket list of many travelers, and hence this month tends to be very crowded and expensive.